 Grae: My inspiration for the film came from my mother.
 I was brought up in a loving Christian home and bad influences and choices got to me.
 I had gone through so many issues, but the one thing that remained a constant thing for me was my mother’s love, forgiveness, and prayer.
 She is my best friend, I tell her everything.
 She has gone through all of this with me and did not know how to help me but it turned out that she did.

 Grae: She is such a loving, and caring, joyful person!
+There was always bible study and music throughout the house.
+She is bubbly and sweet and many people to this day reach out to her for prayer and uplifting.
+She has been blind since she was two and a half and never let that stop her.
 SHE’S JUST INCREDIBLE!
-I strive to be like her in her strength of belief in our faith and the way she loves and just radiates it.
+I strive to be like her in her strength of belief in our faith, happiness, and the way she loves and how it radiates from her.

 Em: So how did you tie this in to your film?
 And when will we get to see it?

-Grae: Well, each of the female characters aside from my charter Charlotte, are symbolic of her love.
-I don’t think I could have found a better group of women to do this.
+Grae: Well, each of the female characters aside from my character Charlotte, are symbolic of her love, guidance, faith, and desire to pull me through my worst moments.
+I don’t think I could have found a better group of women to portray this.
 The film will be released on May 22nd which would have been my father’s birthday.

 Em: I’m looking forward to this.
 Thank you so much for sharing.